 It is hard for people in East Africa to get western media’s attention.
 It is even harder when the latter’s freelance reporters suppress flow of information, or choose to ignore facts on the ground.
 Two of such freelancers are currently reporting from Ethiopia: William Davison and Elias Meseret.

 Ethiopia is notorious for expelling foreign journalists if it suspects they would not be influenced.
 Ethiopia ranks at the bottom when it comes to press freedom.

-According to this BBC report in January 2006, Anthony Mitchell, Associated Press Correspondent who died in Kenyan Airways Flight 507 crash, was ordered to leave Ethiopia in 24 hours after Ethiopian government accused him of “disseminating information tarnishing the image of the country ‘despite repeated advice not to do so’”.
+According to the BBC report in January 2006, Anthony Mitchell, Associated Press Correspondent who died in Kenyan Airways Flight 507 crash, was ordered to leave Ethiopia in 24 hours after Ethiopian government accused him of “disseminating information tarnishing the image of the country ‘despite repeated advice not to do so’”.
 Journalists are often told what to report in Ethiopia.